 The 2014 season marks Ian Stone's 21st year at the helm of the program.
 Already the winningest coach in St. John's women's soccer history with a record of 182-157-41 (.533), Stone is also a staple among women's soccer coaches in the BIG EAST.
 Bringing success to his teams on and off the pitch, Stone is a staple among BIG EAST women's soccer coaches and the third-longest tenured head coach at St. John's.

-A coach that values his team's classroom and character development, he has coached 10-straight (2003-2012) and 11 total squads that have earned the National Soccer Coaches Association of America (NSCAA) Team Academic Award.
+A coach that values his team's classroom and character development, he has coached 11-straight (2003-2013) and 12 total squads that have earned the National Soccer Coaches Association of America (NSCAA) Team Academic Award.

-He also boasts a player resume that includes 22 All-BIG EAST players and four BIG EAST All-rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
-Stone has also mentored two BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla in 2009 and Sarah Ashmore and Hailey Hemmer in 2013, and Georgia Kearney-Perry and Jen Gibbons in 2014.
+He also boasts a player resume that includes 26 All-BIG EAST players and four BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
+Stone has also mentored four BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla in 2009 and Sarah Ashmore and Hailey Hemmer in 2013, and Georgia Kearney-Perry and Jen Gibbons in 2014.
 He also coached the 1994 BIG EAST Tournament Most Valuable Player Cristin Burtis.